 If the concern here is people shouldn’t be controlled by powerful institutions like religions, then they shouldn’t be controlled by a powerful organization like the government.

 Prime Minister Justin Trudeau said it best when he said, “you can dislike the niqab.
-You can hold it up as a symbol of oppression.
+You can hold it up it is a symbol of oppression.
 You can try to convince your fellow citizens that it is a choice they ought not to make.

 This is a free country.
 Those are your rights.
 But those who would use the state’s power to restrict women’s religious freedom and freedom of expression, indulge the very same repressive impulse that they profess to condemn.
 It is a cruel joke to claim you are liberating people from oppression by dictating in law what they can and cannot wear.”

 The hypocrisy rears its ugly head in Québec’s Bill 62.

 Bill 62 is otherwise known as an act to foster adherence to State religious neutrality, and, in particular, to provide a framework for requests for accommodations on religious grounds in certain bodies.
 Catchy right?

 It was introduced in June of 2015 and came into effect last month.
 It suggested that by keeping one’s face uncovered, the act would help to promote communication, safety and identification.
 It was also ensured that no one would be subjected to the act due to their faith.